 The U.S. Supreme Court agreed today to hear three cases addressing whether Title VII, a federal civil rights law, protects LGBT employees from discrimination.

-The Supreme Court, begins its next term in October, and rulings are expected in Summer 2020.
+The Supreme Court, begins its next term October 8, and these cases will be heard on that date.
+The court’s rulings are expected in Summer 2020.

 LGBT employment protections

 For oral arguments, the justices have combined two of the cases because they both ask whether sexual orientation is included in the ban on discrimination because of sex.
 The third case, which will be argued separately, asks if the same ban prohibits discrimination against transgender persons, as well as sex stereotyping.
 The Supreme Court, in a 1989 ruling for Price Waterhouse v.
 Hopkins, has already said sex stereotyping violates Title VII.

 The Equal Employment Opportunity Commission, a federal agency, ruled in 2015 that Title VII protects against LGBT discrimination in the workplace, and federal courts have agreed.

 “Millions of LGBT people rely on those federal protections, and countless businesses across the country have changed their policies to protect LGBT workers,” said Shannon Minter, legal director with the National Center for Lesbian Rights.
 “A Supreme Court decision reversing these established protections would be catastrophic for LGBT people and disruptive for businesses, who would face a patchwork of conflicting state laws.”

 Supreme Court cases

 Here are the three cases the Supreme Court will hear.

 - In Bostock v.
 Clayton County, a county child welfare services coordinator claims he was fired when his employer learned he is gay.
 In 2018, the 11th Circuit Court of Appeals refused to reconsider a 1979 decision wrongly excluding sexual orientation discrimination from coverage under Title VII’s ban on sex discrimination, and denied his appeal.